 Lastly..
 You’ll most likely fall in love with the natural beauty, wildlife, culture, cuisine, and of course, the world-class sunsets when in the island paradise we call the Maldives!
 So count this as your warning.

-In The Maldives, the dry season runs between December and March, with the rainy season running from June to November.
+Let's be honest, there's never a bad time to visit this paradise, however the dry season runs between December and March, with the rainy season running from June to November.
 During the rainy season, you can expect drizzles of rain throughout the day but get this, the rains warm, so if you fancied a dip in the sea or pool, go for it!
 You’re in the Maldives, don’t let a lil’ rain stop you!

 Although the temperatures are fairly stable all year round, the best time to visit the Maldives is from November to April, when it’s mainly dry and sunny.
 Even if you were to visit during the rainy season, you would still be likely to see more sunshine than clouds!

 When in the Maldives, you’ll want to pack light summer clothes, so no faux fur coats here, duh!
 Try to keep it minimal and practical as you’ll be spending a lot of time outdoors, and the weather stays typically between 25-30°C all year round.
-Of course, don’t forget your environmentally friendly suncream, sunnies, and of course, bikinis/swimming gear, as it’s likely you’ll be using that the most!
+Of course, don’t forget your environmentally friendly suncream, sunnies and bikinis/swimming gear, as it’s likely you’ll be using that the most!
 Cameras, GoPros, phones and all that jazz so you can document your once in a lifetime trip and make all ya friends at home jealous!
 Our biggest tip would be to pack light and remember it’s hot, hot, hot in the Maldives.
 Check out our go-to packing checklist here!